Best time to visit Croatia

 Kornati Islands © Shutterstock

-It’s naturally much quieter throughout the country during the autumn months.
+It’s naturally much quieter throughout the country during the fall months.
 This is, perhaps, the best time to travel to Croatia to enjoy inland Istria and national park areas, like the Plitvice Lakes and the River Krka.
-You’ll get to see foliage in full colourful glory and visitor numbers are low.
+You’ll get to see foliage in full colorful glory and visitor numbers are low.

 When to visit Croatia in the winter